 You write, “…sitting down to a family meal isn’t a workout, it’s a privilege.”
 I love this.
 Dish for us!
 I know many people who strive to get to this place in their households, but careers, kids, school, sports make things crazy sometimes.
 What’s your secret?

 MS: Meal planning!
 And by that I don’t mean meal prep (cooking dinners ahead) – which just sounds like a lot of work to eat leftovers all week long.
-My family is precious to me, and not to be melodramatic, but I only have three years left of regular family dinners.
-My oldest will be a sophomore in high school next year.
+My family is precious to me, and not to be melodramatic, but I only have a few years left of regular family dinners.
+My oldest will be heading to college soon.
 We’ll still eat dinner together when she’s in college, but having that empty seat will be a major transition… Until then, I plan to have as many family meals as possible.
 They are the quiet in our hectic days.
 One thing I try to keep in mind is that if it’s difficult for me to get dinner on the table some nights, I know for sure it’s difficult for thousands of other working parents.
 But the importance and impact of cooking at home should not be underestimated.
 The routines of family dinner keep us all sane and grounded (whether you’re single, newly married, a young family or empty-nesters).
 Meal plans are a way to pull it off and make it a reality.
 In a world that’s increasingly crazy and frenzied and where kids are constantly in a whirlpool of social media, stress and anxiety, the touch stone of family dinner is a simple routine that quiets our day and brings peace into our home.

 You can not control the world, and really you can not control your children, but you can control the tempo of your life.
 There are decisions we all make every day to say yes or no to commitments and work and friends, and many of those yes moments are for very good reason.
 But I do believe that if we said yes more to a home cooked meal, without the distraction of phones or the noise of the outside world, it would bring us all back to a touchstone that is essential for our mental health and well-being, and for the rejuvenating rhythms of daily life.